Inverse scattering for waveguides in topological insulators: Adjoint method and TR matrices

 \section{Adjoint method and TR matrices}

-In this section, we present an adjoint-based optimization approach to reconstruct the potential \(V\), which is compactly supported in $[x_L,x_R]\times\Rm$, using the observed TR matrix \(T^{ob}\).
-We restrict our observation of the TR matrix to the index set $M^{ob} \subset M \times M$ (typically of propagating modes) and choose the weighted Frobenius norm for the optimization objective $\Pi^T(V)$.
+In this section, we present an adjoint-based optimization approach to reconstruct the potential $V$, which is compactly supported in $[x_L,x_R]\times\Rm$, using the observed TR matrix $T^{ob}$.
+We restrict our observation of the TR matrix to the index set $M^{ob} \subset M \times M$ and choose the weighted Frobenius norm for the optimization objective $\Pi^T(V)$.
+The formulation is written for the finite-interval TR coefficients, and in the numerical experiments we restrict the observation set to the propagating coefficients corresponding to the far-field scattering matrix \(S\).
 Let $M^{ob} \subset M \times M$ denote the index set of observed scattering pairs $(m,p)$.
 Then

 where $\alpha^p_m$ are defined in~\eqref{eq:alpha ^p _m} and $w_{m,p}>0$ are the weights.
 For each $p\in M$, we further denote In the adjoint formulation, the selection of observation modes $M^{ob}$ is arbitrary.
 Therefore, the proposed algorithm works naturally when restricting the observation to the scattering matrix $S^{ob}$ or the partial scattering data used in Theorem~\ref{thm:sclar invertible for single xi}.